 5. Patched Tabby

-Patched tabbies have ‘patches’ of dark or greyish brown, red, orange colors on their coats with tabby markings.
+Patched tabbies have ‘patches’ of dark or greyish brown, red, orange cat colors on their coats with tabby markings.
 These felines are often referred to as tortoiseshell tabbies because of their brown and orange patterns, similar to the shell of a tortoise.

-Tabby Cat Personalities & Breeds
+Tabby Cat Breeds and Personalities

 Every tabby is completely unique, so generally speaking, they are friendly and intelligent kitties.
 They are often considered the most outgoing of all domestic felines, keen on playing and exploring.
 Plus, these kitties offer endless cuddles and make perfect family pets – for kids and adults alike.
+Tabby cat behavior is generally very pleasant, and they get along with other animals for the most part.

 Let’s take a look at the tabby cat personality traits of some breeds with tabby markings.
+Whether you want to find out about the female tabby cat personality or the male tabby cat personality, you’ll find the answers below.

 1. Abyssinian